 Other less serious mishaps may go unreported.
 The parties involved must remain at the scene and render aid to the injured, under Florida law.

 The party or parties responsible for a mishap on the water are determined by the state’s negligence law.
 Florida’s standard is comparative negligence, which splits the blame based on the distribution of fault/contribution to the accident, up to 50%.
 If the claimant is found to be 51% or more at fault, they are barred from recovery entirely.

 Under this legal theory, damages are limited by the degree of negligence of the parties involved.
-Such negligence can be determined by a West Palm Beach boat accident attorney.
+Such negligence can be determined by a West Palm Beach boat accident lawyer.

 To prove negligence, a party must prove these five elements of the law: